Prisca92/Project-4-final/README.md

 Overview:

-Our objective is to create a Machine learning model for detecting heart failure by focusing on various causative attributes.
-The aim is to predict early signs of heart failure in order to identify individuals who might be at risk of developing heart problems.
-By analyzing relevant data, we can anticipate and catch potential issues early on based on certain variables or features.
-This approach not only improves health outcomes but also ensures that healthcare resources are used more efficiently.
+Our objective is to create a machine learning model for detecting heart disease by focusing on various causative attributes, aiming to predict early signs of heart failure to identify individuals at risk.
+Analyzing relevant data allows us to anticipate and catch potential issues early on based on specific variables or features, improving health outcomes and ensuring efficient use of healthcare resources.
+Health care professionals will provide recommendations for managing and reducing the risk of heart disease, including lifestyle modifications and preventive measures, to improve overall health and minimize disease risk for at-risk patients.

                                   Process